Anke Engelke: Career

 From 1979 to 1986, she was the presenter of the daily children's television show broadcast from the Funkausstellung (a German radio exhibition, held every other year in Berlin), and the weekly children and youth's sports magazine show Pfiff.
 From 1978 to 1980, she hosted the show Moment mal (Wait a minute) on RTL.
 SWF3 first brought her on board in 1986 as an editor; later on, she was the presenter there until 1998.
 She has sung with Fred Kellner und die famosen Soul Sisters since 1989.
 Since 1993, she has been part of the SWF3-Comedy-Ensemble Gagtory.

 From 1996 to 2000, she was part of Die Wochenshow on Sat.1, a rather famous comedy TV show in Germany at that time, alongside Bastian Pastewka, Ingolf Lück and Marco Rima.

 In 2003, Engelke and Olli Dittrich were awarded the Grimme-Preis for the improv show Blind Date 2 – Taxi nach Schweinau.

-In December 2003, Engelke provided the voice of the fish Dory in the German dubbing of the animated film Finding Nemo, which is voiced by Ellen DeGeneres in the English original.
+In December 2003, Engelke provided the voice of Dory in the German dubbing of the animated film Finding Nemo, which is voiced by Ellen DeGeneres in the English original.
 She also provided the voice of Jane Porter in the German dubbing of the Disney movie Tarzan, who is voiced by Minnie Driver in the original version.

 Engelke can also be seen in the successful sketch comedy show Ladykracher on Sat.1.
 On 17 May 2004, when the very successful Die Harald Schmidt Show left Sat.1, Engelke took over its timeslot with Anke Late Night, which was cancelled due to low ratings a few months later on 21 October 2004.

 Engelke has been the German voice of Marge Simpson on The Simpsons since her predecessor Elisabeth Volkmann died in the summer of 2006.
 Elisabeth Volkmann was Marge's German voice for 15 years until her death.
 Engelke's first episode was "My fair Laddy", which aired in Germany on 21 January 2007.